second-slip/second-slip/README.md

 - Training: reading about the new Angular Signals library.
 See <a href="https://github.com/angular/angular/discussions/49683">RFC discussion</a>.

 #### April 2023
-- Event:  _.NET Minimal APIs_  (<a href="https://dotnetnorth.org.uk/">Dot Net North</a>, 18/04/23).
+- :calendar:   _.NET Minimal APIs_  (<a href="https://dotnetnorth.org.uk/">Dot Net North</a>, 18/04/23).
-- Setup and configured a GitHub Codespaces environment for the <a href="https://github.com/andrew-stuart-cross/birder-client">birder-client</a> web app.
+- :star: Setup and configured a GitHub Codespaces environment for the <a href="https://github.com/andrew-stuart-cross/birder-client">birder-client</a> web app.

 #### March 2023
 - Setup <a href="https://github.com/coverlet-coverage/coverlet">Coverlet</a> to report the unit test code coverage on the <a href="https://github.com/andrew-stuart-cross/birder-server">birder-server</a> .NET repository.